roto31/StreamTV/SECURITY_UPDATES.md

 ## Overview
 This document summarizes the security vulnerability resolution process for StreamTV, following best practices from Python MCP, Apple Dev MCP, and Xcode MCP.

+**Note**: As of December 2025, StreamTV has been upgraded to require Python 3.10+ to access the latest secure package versions.

 ## Date: December 2025

 ## Actions Taken